Blake Shelton Is Feeling Seriously Sexy Thanks to His New Title: See His Hilarious Tweets!

 WATCH: Blake Shelton Is the Sexiest Man Alive -- See His Smokin' Hot Cover!

 “I just made a drink..
-A sexy drink. #donthatemebecauseimbeautiful,” he wrote.
+A sexy drink. #donthatemebecauseimbeautiful,” the 41-year-old singer quipped.
 “I am eating a pickle.
 A sexy wet pickle… #donthatemebecauseimbeautiful.”

 “I have the hiccups… And they sound so sexy. #don’thatemebecauseimbeautiful,” he continued.